Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Skaftafell Glacier

 Skaftafell Glacier, located in southern Iceland, has also been touched by the hand of global warming.
-The glacier is gradually retreating since the late 19th century, but for the past century, this process has accelerated.
+The glacier has been gradually retreating since the late 19th century, but for the past century, this process has accelerated.

 Breiðamerkurjökull Glacier